cabezoide/pythonnet/snmp_cisco_vulns/README.md

 # snmp_cisco_vulns.py
 #Script that obtains Cisco Vulns given IPv4 host list and snmp community

-#You must provide you API Keys from OpenVulnAPI and once obtained change this lines in script
+#You must provide you API Keys from OpenVulnAPI and once obtained change these lines in script

 # Cisco Openvuln API pre-set variables, change accordingly